How to remove “OBJ in a box” in WordPress: 3 easy methods

 “OBJ in a box” is a character that sometimes appears unexpectedly on titles for WordPress posts.
 This article is a quick explanation of what it is and how to get rid of it.

-If your goal is to just get rid of it, read the next section.
-After that, keep reading further to understand what it is, why it appears, and more detailed instructions on how to get rid of it.
+If your goal is to just remove it, read the next section.
+After that, keep reading to understand what it is, why it appears, and more detailed instructions on how to remove it.

-3 quick solutions for “OBJ in a box”
+3 quick ways to remove “OBJ in a box” in WordPress

-Paste your title as plain text using CTRL + Shift + V on Windows or CMD + Option + Shift + V on Mac.
+- Paste your title as plain text using CTRL + Shift + V on Windows or CMD + Shift + V on Mac.

-Copy the text in the title field.
-Then paste it on the Notepad or any other simple .txt editor.
-Now copy the text from the Notepad and paste it back into your title field.
-Pasting text you copied from the Notepad strips extra code which may be causing “OBJ in a box” to appear.
+- Copy the text in the title field or paragraph where OBJ is.
+Then paste it onto Notepad or any other simple .txt editor.
+Now copy the text from Notepad and paste it back into your title field or post body.
+Pasting text you copied from .txt editors strips extra code which may be causing “OBJ in a box” to appear.